ClimExHandbook/ClimExHandbook/_posts/2019-11-07-optimising-the-study-design.md

 <em> </em>

 <em>Are there any specific factors like off-site effects (run-off, shade, nutrient inputs etc.) to consider?</em></td>
-<td width="256">Sites should be placed within the limits of the relevant system, avoiding off-site effects when possible.
+<td style="width: 453px;text-align: left">Sites should be placed within the limits of the relevant system, avoiding off-site effects when possible.
 Please note if former land use only affects part of the study area.

 &nbsp;

 Blocks (or other study design features) should be chosen to capture within-site heterogeneity due to environmental or biotic variability, or off-site effects.</td>
 </tr>
 <tr>
-<td width="249"><em>Single-site or multi-site study? </em>
+<td style="width: 439px;text-align: left"><em>Single-site or multi-site study? </em>

 <em> </em>